traez/mondaymotivationng/README.md

 `Array<UserData>` is more generic and readable, especially for complex types. `UserData[]` is the shorthand and often preferred for its brevity.
 Recommendation: Choose one based on personal or team preference and maintain consistency throughout your codebase.
  - **Renaming Imports in React for Clarity**
 Renaming imports in React avoids conflicts and improves clarity.
 For example, when two libraries export Link, you can rename one: import { Link as LucideLink } from "lucide-react"; This lets you use both without issues.
 Renaming is useful for preventing collisions and making code more readable.
+ - **Ensuring Consistent Database Connections for API Routes in Production**
+I encountered an issue where my API routes timed out in production (504) due to missing MongoDB connections.
+In development, routes worked without error, but in production, each route needed a new connectDb() call.
+Unlike server actions where I connected once in the layout, I had to connect for every API call here.
+This caused Vercel's function to timeout in production.
+Ensure you connect to the database on each route to avoid this problem.

 ### Continued development